Documentation

-Everything you need to take a workflow from plain-English description to a running AI assistant: how schema generation works, how to connect each major assistant, and how access control, tokens, and the OpenAPI contract fit together.
+Everything you need to give your AI assistant private structured memory for real-world records: how schema generation works, how to connect each major assistant, and how access control, tokens, and the OpenAPI contract fit together.

-ChatData Sync gives your AI assistant a private, structured place to read and write data.
+ChatData Sync gives your AI assistant a private, structured place to read and write real-world records.
 You describe what you want to track in plain English, ChatData Sync generates the data model and assistant actions, and you connect your assistant with a single copy-paste step.

 For the full conceptual overview, see How it works.